akadwa/data-analysis-projects/README.md

 - [Tableau](/Tableau/)

 ### AlexTheAnalyst DATA ANALYTICS BOOTCAMP
 A self-paced bootcamp which took me from beginner to advanced in technologies such as Excel, SQL, Tableau, PowerBi and Python for Data Analytics.
-I started this course in October 2023 and completed it in February 2024.
+I started this course in 2023 and completed it in February 2024.

 Click [here](/Data%20Analytics%20Bootcamp%20Certification%20of%20Completion.png) to view my certificate of completion.